Notes on the Geography of Sri Lanka: Embekke

 Aligned with the temple, these stones reinforce an east-facing axis.

 Off to the side is a bissa or rice barn.
-Behind the wattle-and-daub walls, stone columns support the tiles roof.
-There is only one door to each half of the structure, and it is very awkwardly placed at the top of the gap between the two halves.
+Behind the wattle-and-daub walls, stone columns support the tiled roof.
+There is only one door to each half of the structure, and it is very awkwardly but securely placed at the top of the gap between the two halves.